 A fan's guide to the 226+ roles played by Alun Armstrong, including descriptions, images, availability, ratings & reviews.

 Alun Armstrong will star in Exit The King by Eugene Ionesco at the Ustinov Studio of the Theatre Royal Bath from Thursday 20th November to Saturday 20th December.
 The play follows the last day in the life of the great King Berenger, now 400 years old, once the ruler of millions of subjects, but now on his last legs.
-Exit The King is directed by Laurence Boswell, and is the third in a series of three black comedies which make up this Autumn's Ustinov Studio season.
+Exit The King is directed by Laurence Boswell, and is the third in a series of three black comedies which make up this autumn's Ustinov Studio season.

 Tickets are now on sale.
 See the Theatre Royal Bath website for details.

 Alun Armstrong will appear in the special episode of Downton Abbey airing on Christmas Day 2014 on ITV.
+The Series 5 Christmas special will also air in the U.S. on PBS sometime in 2015.
 According to The Journal: "He plays the butler of the family who host the Crawleys on a grouse shoot and manages to irritate their servants.
 He says of his character: 'He's very pernickity and particular and he gives them a hard time so they want to get their own back and gang up on me!'"

+The 8-part horror series Penny Dreadful is now available on Region 1 DVD for viewers in the US and Canada and on Region 2 DVD for those in the UK and Europe.
 Alun Armstrong plays Vincent Brand, an actor who takes in Frankenstein's Creature (Rory Kinnear) after he is abandoned by his creator.
 Armstrong appears in Episode 3: "Resurrection," in Episode 4: "Demimonde," and in Episode 8: "Grand Guignol."
 (There was also a brief flashback from "Demimonde" in Episode 7.)

 Penny Dreadful is created and written by John Logan (Hugo; Skyfall) and is co-executive produced by Sam Mendes (The Hollow Crown).
 The series also stars Josh Hartnett, Eva Green, Billie Piper, Rory Kinnear, Timothy Dalton, Helen McCrory and Simon Russell Beale.

 Some of literature's most terrifying characters, including Dr. Frankenstein, Dorian Gray and iconic figures from the novel Dracula are lurking in the darkest corners of Victorian London.
 Penny Dreadful is a frightening psychological thriller that weaves together these classic horror origin stories into a new adult drama. - Showtime